-This short hike offers one of the best views of Lake Atitlan – and arguably one of the best views in Guatemala.
+This short hike offers one of the best views of Lake Atitlan – and is arguably one of the best places in Guatemala.
 It is well worth the early wake-up call and 30-minute climb.

 To get to the Indian Nose viewpoint, you will have to pay a fee of around 50Q (approx USD 7) per person to the farmer whose land you pass through.
 Think of it as an entrance fee.

 Please don’t try to sneak by them or argue; there are stories out there how people get robbed this way.
 If you don’t want to deal with the hassle of entrance fees or finding the trail in the dark, you can hire a guide in town.